-The term "immediate family" shall be defined as the employee's spouse or designated family partner (in accordance with reasonable rules and regulations adopted by the City for such designation of family partners, APM 2-37) and the employee's spouse's or family partner's Father, Mother, Father-in-law or Mother-in-law, Children, Step-Children, Foster-Children, Grandchildren, Grandparents, Brother, Sister, Brother in law, Sister in law, and employee's Step-parents.
+The term "immediate family" shall be defined as the employee's, or the employee's spouse or designated family partner's (in accordance with reasonable rules and regulations adopted by the City for such designation of family partners, APM 2-14): Father, Mother, Father-in-law or Mother-in-law, Children, Step-Children, Foster-Children, Grandchildren, Grandparents, Great-grandparents, Brother, Sister, Brother-in-law, Sister-in-law, Daughter-in-law, Son-in-law, Step-brother, Step-sister, and Step-parents.
 All such leave shall be subject to the following terms and conditions:

-1. Sick leave shall be earned at the rate of one half (1/2) day per biweekly pay period of service, but shall not exceed thirteen (13) days earned in any calendar year.

-2. Sick leave credits may be accumulated to a total not to exceed 150 days, except as provided in B(5), (6) and (7), of this Article.
+- 1. Sick leave shall be earned at the rate of one-half (1/2) day per biweekly pay period of service, but shall not exceed thirteen (13) days earned in any calendar year. - 2.
+Sick leave credits may be accumulated to a total not to exceed 150 days, except as provided in B(5), (6) and (7), of this Article. - 3.
+During the original employment probationary period, permanent fulltime employees may draw in advance on the six (6) days sick leave credits, which may be earned in the probationary period, provided such unearned leave shall be repaid to the City if the employee's service is terminated prior to the completion of the probationary period.